IELTS Speaking Sample 59

 Answer: International sports competitions, like the football world cup, are so popular primarily because sometimes they become a matter of national pride and patriotism for the citizens of the participating countries.
 Besides, for those people, who like sports, they never seem to get ‘enough’ of their favourite sports, and so, where there is a sports competition, the sports fans go crazy.
 Finally, some “genuine sports lovers” just love to see different kinds of sports in the “spirit of friendship” since so many teams display their ‘abilities and magic’ in the fields during those special sports competitions.

 Q. What are the advantages and disadvantages to a country when it hosts a major international sports competition?

-Q. What should governments invest more in helping their top sports people to win international competitions, or in promoting sport for everyone?
+Q. Should governments invest more in helping their top sports people to win international competitions, or in promoting sports for everyone?
 Why?